Casachii/js-tutorials/README.md

 # js-tutorials

-JavaScript tutorials source code from my YouTube channel.
+This is the main repository for all the JavaScript code examples from my YouTube channel, **Casachii Tutorials**